Progress Monitoring in Education

 Two approaches to item development are highly applicable these days: robust indicators and curriculum sampling (Fuchs, 2004).
 It is interesting to note, that advantages of using one approach tend to mirror disadvantages of the other one.

 According to Foegen et al. (2008), robust indicators represent core competencies integrating a variety of concepts and skills.
 Classic examples of robust indicator measures are oral reading fluency in reading and estimation in Mathematics.
-The most popular illustration of this case is the Programme for International Student Assessment (PISA) that evaluates preparedness of students worldwide to apply obtained knowledge and skills in practice regardless of the curriculum they study at schools (OECD, 2012).
+The most popular illustration of this case is the Program for International Student Assessment (PISA) that evaluates preparedness of students worldwide to apply obtained knowledge and skills in practice regardless of the curriculum they study at schools (OECD, 2012).

 When using the second approach, a curriculum is analyzed and sampled in order to construct measures based on its proportional representations.
 Due to the direct link to the instructional curriculum, this approach enables teachers to evaluate student learning outcomes, consider instructional changes, and determine eligibility for other educational services.
 Progress monitoring is especially applicable when curriculum is spiral (Bruner, 2009) since it allows students revisit the same topics with increasing complexity.